nytud/emtsv/README.md

     app.run()
     ```

-The public API is equivalent with the [`xtsv` API](https://github.com/dlt-rilmta/xtsv#api-documentation)
+The public API is equivalent to the [`xtsv` API](https://github.com/dlt-rilmta/xtsv#api-documentation)

 ## Data format

-Please see the specification in details in the [`xtsv` documentation](https://github.com/dlt-rilmta/xtsv#data-format)
+Please see the specification  in detail in the [`xtsv` documentation](https://github.com/dlt-rilmta/xtsv#data-format).

-For examples see files in `tests/test_input` and `tests/test_output` directory.
+For examples see files in `tests/test_input` and `tests/test_output` directories.

 ## Modules

 Modules are defined in `config.py`.
-The current toolchain consists of the following modules (See [the topology of the current toolchain](doc/emtsv_modules.pdf) for an overview) which can be called by their name (or using their shorthand names in brackets):
+The current toolchain consists of the following modules (See [the topology of the current toolchain](doc/emtsv_modules.pdf) for an overview) which can be called by their names (or using their shorthand names in brackets):

 - `emToken` (`tok`): Tokenizer
 - `emMorph` (`morph`): Morphological analyser together with emLem lemmatiser